 Once you have configured the movementEnd values change the rotationEnd so that the saw is also rotating.
 Your end values should look something like these.

 Make sure that bounce is checked.

-Now to make it dangerous.
+Now to make it dangerous for players to touch!
 Select “Add to Entity” again and add the deathCollisionScript.

 Now to create a reason for the Player to get past the Saw Blade.

 You can be efficient in using traps and danger by requiring the Player to get past it more than once – to reach something and double-back (as we saw in the Pad (Pressure) / Vault Door situation on the rooftop.
 Don’t do it too many times or the Player might find it boring.

 In this scenario, the Player will be reaching for a button that blows a hole in the wall and allows them to proceed.

 Firstly, use the Library to add a Statue (Cemetery) Mesh to your Hotbar, and add it to your world on the other side of the Saw Blade from the path.
 This artefact will hold your detonator for the explosion.

 Now use the Library to find the Giant Fans Mesh.
 This will be the “door” that explodes.

 Add the Giant Fan at the end of your pathway through the Grass (Jungle) Voxels.